Table of Contents

 Services

-The Gateway can simultaneously run the following services depending on the main configuration:
+The Gateway can simultaneously execute the following services depending on the main configuration:

-• Charging Station: used to interact with EV charging stations (charge management and authentication).
+• Charging Station: used to interact with EV chargers (charge management and authentication).

-You can check their logs and status (✅ /❌) under their respective tabs on the configuration web server.
+It is possible to consult their logs and status (✅ /❌) under their respective tab on the configuration web server.

-The Counters tab with CONFIG MODE enabled is used to manually interact with Modbus and Mbus meters.
+The Meters tab with CONFIG MODE enabled is used to manually interact with Modbus and Mbus meters.

-It can also be used to manually read a Modbus register of a connected device.
+You can also use it to manually read a Modbus register from a connected device.

 • Wait a few minutes, then open a web browser and go to the local configuration server at http://climkit.local:8080/ (or the local IP, e.g., 192.168.1.10:8080).